SamueleD78/ff/README.md

 Or if you want to install the unreleased features

     composer require samueled78/ff:dev-master

-but that's really a lot, and in the end you will find yourself deleting a lot of dirs, so.. go with the preferred.

 ### Which sub-packages are available as today? ###